 STIPEND AND BENEFITS

 The residency program lasts 2 years, starting July 1 and ending June 30 two years later.
 The resident's salary is $35,000 which is less than the standard $39,584.
 Compensation is not contingent upon productivity of the resident.
 SCO will use the difference to offset the resident's CBU tuition.
 The resident will be responsible for all CBU tuition and fees beyond this specified amount.

-The resident will also have the opportunity to purchase health insurance at a nominal cost.
+The resident will also have the opportunity to purchase health insurance.
 Professional liability insurance and a $750 travel stipend are provided by the College.
 Also included in the benefit package are clinic coats, 10 days academic leave, 10 personal days and 18 days vacation leave, as outlined in the paragraph below.
 Please note that the $400 Professional Privilege Tax, due May of each year, is not covered by the College.

 Eighteen days of vacation leave are provided to the resident.
 These days are those on which The Eye Center at Southern College of Optometry is normally closed: July 4, Labor Day, Thanksgiving and the Friday following, ten working days at Christmas and New Year’s, Martin Luther King Day, two days during the Spring Break, and Memorial Day.
 Provision of these vacation days is automatic and does not require approval or submission of a leave request form.
 The resident may be required to provide on call services during some of these days.